Diamond Mining & Exploration: Where it all starts

 Geophysical surveys use electromagnetic, electrical and gravity techniques to find information about ground-based exploration.
 After this step, diamond mining companies use mapping and sampling to study in the location.

 If the initial exploration is successful, then the advanced exploration follows.
-Bulk sampling and extensive drilling are also used in this kind of exploration.
-Its purpose is to get useful information about the rock quality and geochemistry (chemical composition of the earth and its minerals).
+Bulk sampling and extensive drilling are the techniques for kind of exploration.
+This is because they get useful information about the rock quality and geochemistry (chemical composition of the earth and its minerals).

 It is necessary to assess the distribution of tiny diamonds along with their size and frequency at the time of advanced exploration.
 The type of research is called microdiamond analysis.